So on that note: let's do a ship review of the Nebulon B.

 And what Flight Commander does is lets you trigger your squadrons AFTER your regular attack and move.
 In general, this lets you put your regular ship damage in and take out some shields and force him to use a defense token or two to not take as much damage.
 He has squadrons to deal with coming up afterwards, so he might not spend tokens to save them for that.
 But with Yavaris in particular, FCT lets you move that squadron that wasnt engaged with a ship or squadron into engagement.... so then it can fire TWICE because of the Yavaris ability.
 But this only works because FCT happens AFTER you move.
 Flight Commander ALSO triggers after.
 So you get to move things in and then shoot them twice.

 The BEST way to improve on Yavaris is finding a way to get a squadron token on it, so you can activate a third squadron with it.
 3 B wings activated twice are equivalent to 6 B wings.
 That may not take down a Motti ISD without some bananas rolls and crits, but it'll put a heck of a hurting into it.
 I will say, the common problem I see/have as well with Yavaris is that there comes a point around turn 3 or turn 4 where you're activating it and you NEED to get Yavaris out of the situation its in.
 If you have a maneuver token, you've got an OK ability to try to run.
-But if you slow down earlier in order to stay in the front arc of something.... what it may mean for Yavaris may actually be starting at speed 1 or speed 2 further back... or finding a way to feed MORE tokens to the Yavaris so it can both maneuver speed and command 3 squadrons a turn (the Tantivve IV?).
+But if you slow down earlier in order to stay in the front arc of something.... what it may mean for Yavaris may actually be starting at speed 1 or speed 2 deploying further back in your deployment zone... or finding a way to feed MORE tokens to the Yavaris so it can both maneuver speed and command 3 squadrons a turn (the Tantive IV?
+A Comms Net GR75?
+Garm bel Iblis?
+Hondo Ohnaka?).

-The alternative is to just accept the fact that Yavaris is going to die doing what it does.
+The alternative is to just accept the fact that Yavaris is going to die doing what it does (I've become less of a fan of this plan as time goes on, but I'd rather just try to keep my stuff alive).
 IFFFFFF you can take out more points than its worth to kill something with it, than it's a good trade.
 Piece trading, for all you chess monkeys out there.
 Don't trade it for something that doesn't hurt the enemy's plans doing so; as the ability to activate squadrons twice a turn is insane.
 Getting 2 6-dice shots from Wedge, rolling against an ISD arc with Keyan twice.....
 Rebels have some GOOD uses for this ship.

 Redemption (either chassis)

-Your officer slot is empty, as there's really not any officer who helps with Engineering better.
+Raymus Antilles is the general best officer here, as with the dial, token, and title, you get 6 engineering points.
 Ahsoka Tano or Leia could potentially both fit in there, but they're not a necessity.
 What this ship does is lurks in the back and keeps passing shields towards bigger ships that need it.
-With the title and Projection Experts, you can use 2 of your FOUR Engineering points to push shields to another ship, and then use the remaining 2 points to heal one of the shields you just pushed.
-While it's certainly something you CAN do, with the advent of Comms Net flotillas and the Engineering Pelta, there's not many major reasons to use a repair bot any more.
-Heck, you can do something similarly cheaper with a Repair Flotilla, and no one really uses those much, either.
-You CAN fix your ships, or you can focus on making sure their ships are dead.
+With the title and Projection Experts, you can use 2 of your six Engineering points to push shields to another ship, and then use the remaining 4 points to heal one of the shields you just pushed.
+While it's certainly something you CAN do, with the advent of Comms Net flotillas and the Shields to Maximum!
+Pelta, there's not many major reasons to use THIS repair bot any more.
+The Pelta does a much better job of it, as especially with the Shields to Maximum! trigger you can push 3 shields back onto a ship (1 from the Fleet Command, 2 from Projection experts), doing what this ship does only better (and on a slightly more survivable chassis than the Nebulon).
+In either case, you CAN fix your ships, or you can focus on making sure their ships are dead.
 Why heal damage when you can just prevent damage by killing them?

 |We'll take ALL the damage off his ships!
 By killing him!|

-Commander Sato: Loves the potential of the Salvation, but I can't recommend using Targeting Beacons in your list because black dice DO have 2 blank sides on them.
+Commander Sato: Loves the potential of the Salvation, but I must recommend caution in your list because black dice DO have 2 blank sides on them.
+Raymus Antilles for a reroll on the dice or Targeting Beacons for rerolls.
+Much like a lot of Sato, it can be really good or really unlucky.

 General Rieekan is great with the Yavaris and the Salvation.
 Getting to do their thing one more turn before they go out in a blaze of glory/by ramming that ship for one final damage is always fun.